dhis2/d2-i18n-monitor/README.md

 ### Detection
 Repos. where [d2-i18n](https://github.com/dhis2/d2-i18n) support has been implemented.
 You should attach a GitHub topic **d2-i18n** to that repo.
 Additionally attach **lang-en** as English is our default language.

-Any additionally language support can be added by adding topic **lang-LANGCODE** to a repo.
+Any additionally language support can be added by adding topic **lang-LANGUAGE-CODE** to a repo.
 For example. adding support for **Urdu** language is as simple as attaching **lang-ur** topic to repo.
 Target language files for example _ur.po_ might not be present, but this can easily be managed using this **d2-i18n-monitor**.
 More on this under **Contribution** below.

 ### Contribution
 Any repo. with internationalization support will be a _blue_ link.
 Click on the link to go to the project page.

 Here you will see a bunch of files.
-Apart from file contents, the valuable information is analysis on the contents which are presented in a statistics table above contents.
+Apart from file contents, the valuable information is content analysis which are presented in a table above contents.

 #### package.json
 If [d2-i18n](https://github.com/dhis2/d2-i18n) support has been implemented we detect the presence of the following scripts.